dataiku/dss-visual-edit/dss-plugin-visual-edit/README.md

 * **Data persistence layer** based on the [Event Sourcing pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing): we don't store the edited data directly, but instead, we use an append-only store to record the full series of actions on that data (the "editlog"); we then use it to recreate the edited state.
 * **Integration of edits within a Dataiku Flow**: this is where Recipes and other Dataiku-specific components are specified and implemented, based on the above.
-* **Dash Webapp**: provides an interface for end-users to edit data; the front-end is powered by the [`dash_tabulator`](../dash_tabulator/README.md) component and the backend is powered by the data persistence layer.
-The webapp is also packaged as a Dataiku Visual Webapp.
+* **Dash Webapp packaged as a Dataiku Visual Webapp**: allows end-users to edit data, and provides an interface for administrators to configure the Dataiku dataset to edit and which columns are editable (in _Visual Webapp > Edit_).

 ### Data persistence layer